qintarra/JavaScript/README.md

 2. Create a function that returns the square of the passed number to the console.
 3. Create a function.
 The input will take 3 parameters (name, surname, middle_name).
 Return JSON
 4. Output an array variable to the console that will contain all even numbers.
 The variable is returned by a function that takes an array of numbers as input.
 If there are no even numbers, the function will return the text "No even numbers".
+5. Create a function that will return the number of "a" letters in the word passed to it.
+Return the text "No "a" characters" if there are no "a" letters.